Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 > Five sets of wooden doors lead to this hall.
 The doors in the northeast corner hang open.
 A pair of leaded glass doors, their panes cracked and broken, stand open between panels of stained glass set into the east wall.
 These panels depict silver dragons in flight.
 Beyond the glass doors lies a dark, misty room that appears to be a chapel.
 ^447

-A [[5.
-Mechanics/Spells/Continual Flame.md\|continual flame]] spell was cast on the crystal chandelier long ago and has never been dispelled.
+A continual flame spell was cast on the crystal chandelier long ago and has never been dispelled.
 The knight statues are lifelike but inanimate.

 ### Q13.
 Chapel of Morning